rhelmer/status/README.md

 - filed bug to remove install.rdf and replace w/ manifest.json
   - basically make all bootstrap.js addons "hybrid" type
   - https://bugzil.la/1314710
+- got Rust compiling to wasm working locally
+  - maybe can use for Firefox eventually
+    - better type safety/correctness than JS
+    - no GC w/ memory correctness
+    - no parallelism yet, but SharedArrayBuffer coming

 2016-10-31
 ----------